mungewrath/meal-journal/backend/README.md

 ## Testing

 ### Running Tests
-To run the full test suite:
+To run the full test suite from the backend/ directory:
 ```bash
 # This will generate coverage report
 uv run pytest